 Registered Retirement Savings Plan

-An RRSP is a Registered Retirement Savings Plan created by the Canadian government to help you save for your retirement in a tax-sheltered investment account.
-An RRSP can contain several types of investment tools; Guaranteed Investment Certificates (GIC’s), bonds, mutual funds, stocks and income Trust Units.
+The Canadian government created the Registered Retirement Savings Plan (RRSP) to help you save for your retirement in a tax-sheltered investment account.
+An RRSP can contain several types of investment tools including Guaranteed Investment Certificates (GICs), bonds, mutual funds, stocks, and income trust units.

-Unlike a traditional savings account, contributions to your registered plan are tax deductible and tax sheltered until the time of withdrawal.
-You can contribute to an RRSP if you have contribution room until the year of your 71st birthday.
+Registered plan contributions are tax deductible and tax-sheltered until the time of withdrawal, unlike a traditional savings account.
+If you have contribution room, you can contribute to an RRSP until the year of your 71st birthday.

-- RRSP contributions are tax deductible; individuals can reduce their annual tax bill by contributing to an RRSP.
+- Individuals can reduce their annual tax bill by contributing to an RRSP because RRSP contributions are tax-deductible.

-- In a situation where a spouse earns more income than their husband/wife, they can reduce their combined tax burden by utilizing a Spousal RRSP.
-Additionally, couples can use income splitting during retirement to help reduce their taxes when they withdraw their retirement funds.
+- In a situation where a spouse earns more income than their husband/wife, they can reduce their combined tax burden by utilizing a spousal RRSP.
+Additionally, couples can reduce their taxes when they use income splitting during retirement to withdraw their retirement funds

-- For many Canadians the RRSP will be their main source of retirement funding.
+- For many Canadians, the RRSP will be the main source of retirement funding

-- The RRSP is also a good savings tool; since money is contributed tax deferred it is taxable upon withdrawal, reducing the incentive to dip into your retirement savings early.
+- Since money is contributed tax-deferred, it is taxable upon withdrawal.
+This makes the RRSP a good savings tool as it reduces the incentive to dip into your retirement savings early

-- RRSPs are a good tool if you expect your retirement income to be less than your current working income.
+- If you expect your retirement income to be less than your current working income, RRSPs are a good tool.
 The funds withdrawn in retirement will be taxed in a lower tax bracket.